ericpskl/atari-5200-av-and-power-mod/README.md

 # Atari 5200 AV and Power Mod
 This repo contains instructions for performing composite A/V out and power supply modification to a first-generation (1982, 4-Port) Atari 5200 game console.

-# This is a work in progress, please check back soon!

 ## Power Modification

 The original 4-Port Atari 5200, released in 1982, draws its power from an adapter connected at the far end of a long and bulky coaxial cable.
 This site contains instructions on how to replace this cumbersome arrangement with a simple barrel jack on the back of the console.